The 20 Best Tracheobronchomalacia Doctors Near Me in Baltimore, MD

 Johns Hopkins Outpatient Center

 Alexander Hillel specializes in the medical and surgical management of patients who have scar tissue blocking their larynx and/or trachea, a condition called laryngotracheal stenosis.
 This condition occurs in patients who have had prolonged intubation, an autoimmune disease or a rare disease called idiopathic subglottic stenosis.
 He also treats patients with voice and throat problems, including spasmodic dysphonia and swallowing difficulty.
 After he earned his medical degree from the Tulane University School of Medicine, Dr. Hillel completed his residency in otolaryngology–head and neck surgery at the Johns Hopkins University School of Medicine and a fellowship in laryngology and airway surgery at the Emory Voice Center.
 Dr. Hillel directs a laboratory that seeks to better understand why scar forms in the larynx and trachea.
 In an effort to improve treatment, he and his team investigate the relationship between the immune system, bacteria and other antigens and scar formation in the airway.
 He has led a number of clinical trials to improve treatment for subglottic stenosis, including the first interventional study for idiopathic subglottic stenosis.
 Researchers in Dr. Hillel’s lab are also testing drugs that may halt the progression of, or reverse, scar formation, and they have engineered a drug-eluting stent that is being tested to translate to patients with subglottic stenosis.
 He holds sponsored grants to conduct his research from the National Institutes of Health, surgical foundations and the medical device industry.
 In addition to clinical and research work, Dr. Hillel has a leadership role within the Department of Otolaryngology–Head and Neck Surgery, serving as the vice director of education.
 Dr. Hillel is rated as a Distinguished provider by MediFind in the treatment of Tracheobronchomalacia.
-His top areas of expertise are Spasmodic Dysphonia, Subglottic Stenosis, Perichondritis, Laryngectomy, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Subglottic Stenosis, Perichondritis, Laryngectomy, and Endoscopy.
+Dr. Hillel is board certified in Head And Neck Surgery.

 The Johns Hopkins Hospital

 Dr. Yarmus is a Professor of Medicine and Oncology and the director of Interventional Pulmonology at the Johns Hopkins University School of Medicine as well as the Vice Chair of Medicine for Strategy and Finance.
 He is an expert in the minimally invasive diagnosis and treatment of lung cancer and he leads the Interventional Pulmonary research program at Johns Hopkins with research investigating innovative minimally invasive device development and early-stage bronchoscopic treatments.
 He also has extensive experience in the minimally invasive management of malignant airway obstruction, complex airway management, pleural diseases and symptom relief with minimally invasive procedures such as indwelling pleural catheters and pleurodesis.
 Dr. Yarmus is a member of the Fleischner Society and a fellow of the American College of Chest Physicians and the American Thoracic Society.
-Dr. Yarmus is rated as a Distinguished provider by MediFind in the treatment of Tracheobronchomalacia.
-His top areas of expertise are Pleural Effusion, Lung Nodules, Lymphofollicular Hyperplasia, Endoscopy, and Advanced Bronchoscopy.
+Dr. Yarmus is rated as an Advanced provider by MediFind in the treatment of Tracheobronchomalacia.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Pleural Effusion, Lung Nodules, Lymphofollicular Hyperplasia, Endoscopy, and Advanced Bronchoscopy.

 Rubenstein Child Health Building